EventSaucePHP/EventSauce/docs/docs/reacting-to-events/process-managers.md

 ## Why are process managers useful?

-When modeling large processes, process managers allow you break then up in multiple steps.
+When modelling large processes, process managers allow you break them up into multiple steps.
 This is especially useful when subsequent actions don't require user interaction.
-All of these action can be done in the background, thus not blocking the user from receiving a response from the server.
+All of these actions can be done in the background, thus not blocking the user from receiving a response from the server.